 Audi Quattro

-The Audi Quattro was a project started in 1977 under Jens Bensinger and was kept secret until FIA approved use of four wheel drive in the top class of rallying, Group 4, and the Quattro could enter.
+The Audi Quattro was a project started in 1977 under Jens Bensinger and was kept secret until FIA approved use of four wheel drive in the top class of rallying, Group 4, and Audi could officially continue the development project EA 262 so the Quattro could enter world rallying.

-Audi AG finally found it the perfect way to prove the advantage for it’s middle-class road-going cars, so funds were given the project.
+Audi AG found it the perfect way to prove the advantage for it’s middle-class road-going cars, so funds were given the project.
 Prototypes were based on the Audi 80 and featured the drive train from a VW Iltis and the engine from the Audi 200 5T.
+Although initially built as limousines, at least some prototypes were converted to the final shape of what we now know as the Typ 85 coupé profile.

 It was at the Geneva 1980 fair, the Quattro was introduced to the public.
 It made quite an impact as four wheel drive cars until then, were typically reserved for utility and all-terrain vehicles.